TechnicJelle/CMGT_GraduationReport/report.typ

 ==== 6.
 Designing

 #if show_tips_from_manual [
-_The starting professional shows him/herself capable of presenting both their person and their work professionally and well-groomed to third parties.
-The starting professional shows him/herself capable of being able to communicate with a client about choices and progress in the design process._
+_The starting professional shows themself capable of presenting both their person and their work professionally and well-groomed to third parties.
+The starting professional shows themself capable of being able to communicate with a client about choices and progress in the design process._
 ]